 - We do not use your information to sell or market to you.

 Online proctoring requires authentication of the test-taker and a comprehensive review of the test environment.
-Authentication is typically confirmed by the presentation of an ID and limited personal information, such as challenge questions and a biometric signature.
+Authentication is typically confirmed by the presentation of an ID and limited personal information, such as challenge questions and a digital signature.
 The review of the test environment is typically accomplished by monitoring a test-taker’s desktop, microphone, and webcam.